glennhenry/cs-notes/docs/computer-and-programming-fundamentals/11-object-oriented-programming/object-oriented-programming.md

 #### Abstraction

-**Abstraction** is the process of hiding internal details of a system and instead presenting a simplified and high-level view.
-Abstraction is typically achieved through :
+**Abstraction** is the process of hiding the internal details of a system and instead presenting a simplified and high-level view.
+This allows users (developers) to focus less on the internal workings and rely on what is presented.
+Not only does it simplify things, but it also reduces the possibility of mistakes made by users, as everything is handled behind the scenes and they only need to interact with the abstraction.

+In OOP, abstraction is achieved through many things.

 ##### Interface